Posts Tagged ‘yarn’

 Triangular shawl

-This calculation will work for any shawl pattern that starts at the top and has a consistent number of increases in each row. (ie. 4increases on every rightside row and 2 sts on every wrong side row)
+This calculation will work for any shawl pattern that starts at the top and has a consistent number of increases in each row. (ie. 4 increases on every right side row and 2 sts on every wrong side row, or 4increases every other row.)

-(I know these shawls have slightly different shapes, but trust me the maths works.)
+(I know these shawls have slightly different shapes, but trust me the maths works for all of them.)

-Current number of Rows worked (count the number of holes running up the middle next to thee centre st and x2).
+Rows worked so far: (with many shawl you can count the number of holes running up the middle next to the centre st and x2).

 Maximum Number of Rows: